lgaudencio/bring-a-backpack/README.md

 [W3School: How TO - CSS/JS Modal](https://www.w3schools.com/howto/howto_css_modals.asp) - This website is credited for the modal used in editing the profile.

 [YouTube: @IonaFrisbee](https://www.youtube.com/@IonaFrisbee) - This YouTube channel is credited for being a guide on Views.

+[Stack Overflow: ImageField](https://stackoverflow.com/questions/26298821/django-testing-model-with-imagefield) - This post on Stack Overflow is credited in helping with unit testing when it came to images used in the website.